nmtc-run/nmtc-run.github.io/pages/event-curnow.md

 # Runner support

-## Aid station items:
+## Aid stations:
 * Drinks include water, electrolyte drink, and various sodas.
 * Food includes fruit, cookies, potato chips, and other sweet/salty options.
 * We do \*not\* supply electrolyte supplement capsules, such as Endurolytes or S-Caps.
 * We do \*not\* supply cups.
-We strongly recommend you carry water during the race in a bottle or other hydration system.
+* Come prepared to meet your nutrition and hydration needs between aid stations.
+We strongly recommend you carry water during the race.

-## Crew access:

-**<span class="nb">¡ ATTENTION !</span>** Runners’ crews and spectators are \*not\* allowed at Hwy 210 or Peterson’s aid stations due to limited parking.
-We have to disqualify runners who ignore this rule.
-As a runner participant, you are responsible for your crew and fans understanding this limitation.

 ## Drop bags:

+We heartily encourage runners to be self-sufficient and make use of our drop bag service.

 * Note available drop bag locations on the [aid station](#aid-stations) chart.
 * Please keep your drop bags reasonable in size.
 * You must label drop bags with your name and race number.
 Do this at home so you don’t have to worry about it on race morning.
 Duct tape and a Sharpie marker work well.
 Unmarked bags will not be delivered to the aid station.
 * At the race start location, place your clearly marked bags by the signs for the aid station and the finish line, and we will deliver them to the appropriate place.
 * We will return aid station drop bags to the finish line.

+## Crew access:

+**<span class="nb">¡ ATTENTION !</span>** Some aid stations are designated \*no crew\*, which also means \*no spectators*\.
+We have to disqualify runners who ignore this rule.
+As a runner participant, you are responsible for your crew and fans understanding this limitation.

+* **Hwy 210:** No crew, no spectators due to limited parking.
+* **Peterson's:** No crew, no spectators due to limited parking.

+Some aid stations allow crew access.
+Runners, please warn your crew and fans to drive with care.
+Reduce vehicle traffic around aid stations by carpooling and parking as far away as your legs allow.
+Reserve parking spots near aid stations for medical, resupply, and other race vehicles.
+Please pay special attention at the following aid stations:

+* **Beck's Rd:** To prevent crowding, spectators can park on the road and spectate from the designated area at aid station or further down the trail towards the bridge.

 # Schedule